auslan-find-sign/pigeon-optics/README.md

 The server handles all your objects (as JSON or CBOR) and can efficiently export out your data.
 It's scalable to large amounts of data on disk, by storing things in the regular filesystem, and using streams where possible to process information.
 Even HTML views are built and streamed out to clients to avoid needing to buffer large webpages totally in to server memory.

 A simple restful interface allows read access to everything on Pigeon Optics, as well as ephemeral (temporary) lenses.
-For logged in users, they can also save and edit lens code, and write to their own datasets.
+For logged in people, they can also save and edit lens code, and write to their own datasets.

 ### Radically unscalable?